 Original: "Janitor Poopatine, we will not let you down!".
 Translation: "You can rely on us like you would on Zawisza!"
 (Zawisza Czarny was a Polish knight and nobleman living in the 14 - 15th century).

-Also the actors all speak a different dialect of Irish depending on where in Ireland they came from.
+Also, the actors all speak a different dialect of Irish depending on where in Ireland they came from.
 The Fire Nation have Connacht accents (western Ireland).
-Katara and Sokka have southern tendencies, and the Earth Kingdom have more standardised, school Irish.
-Aang seems to have a bit of everything, I suppose he traveled a lot.
+Katara and Sokka have southern tendencies, and the Earth Kingdom has more standardised, academic Irish.
+Aang seems to have a bit of everything; I suppose he traveled a lot.

 The Swedish dub changes The Boulder's name from a wrestling reference to a pun by re-naming him Bum Ling, "bumling" being Swedish for "boulder".
 Dream!Ozai's line about his "royal parts" is also changed to his "royal jewels".